firefly-iii/docs/docs/docs/data-importer/how-to-use/map.md

 - Several shops with their location in the name.
 - Date information in the name.

 To fix this, Firefly III supports a process called "mapping" where you can link values like these to one unified shop entry.
 This example will make it pretty clear.
-It is taken directly from the Firefly III Data Importer (**FIDI**):
+It is taken directly from the data importer:

 ![Mapping names to one account.](./images/map.png)